The Submission Process

 forward it to them with this note.
 I

-am humbly yours, if not someone
+am humbly yours, if not so

 else’s, for now, Jackpot Adamson.